IdcBA/BitSavior/README.md

 Installation Guide:

-BitSavior is only tested at the windows platform
+BitSavior is only tested on the windows platform

 Eclipse:
 1. Be sure to have the latest JRE and JDK installed